 One of largest financial consequences of getting arrested is the loss of income in your job.
 If you are in jail, then you cannot work.
 This will cause several negative effects on you financially.
 If you are out on bail, then you can continue to work and pay your bills.
 The key will be to actually pay your bail.
 Bail is defined as an agreement that the defendant will appear for their specified court date.
 In order to afford bail, many defendants turn to a bail bond company.

 Bail bond companies help people in need by posting the bail for them.
-You will make a commitment to them.
+You will make a commitment to the bondsman you enlist to help post bail.
 Failing to uphold your end of the bargain will result in strict consequences for you.
 They may require you to give up something valuable as a collateral agreement.
 This way they will not take a loss should someone renege on their commitment.
 There is a lot that goes into the bail bonding process.

 The bail bond agents serve an important role in the legal process that you will be facing.
 It is important that you have a great working relationship with them.
 This is not an easy situation to be in so it is important that you treat everyone involved with the right amount of respect for them.